123lksh06-1/complete_ecommerce_mvc_application/README.md

 This is an ASP.NET Core MVC based eCommerce application, where users can order etickets online from different Cinema.

-The technologies I including in this project is:
+The technologies I including in this project are:

 1. Entity Framework Core :- EF Core Migration, SQL server configuration, CRUD operations on database, relationships between data models.
 2. Dependency Injection :- injecting AppDbContext file to services(interface)/controllers/services/repositories.